 Celebrate Black History Month

-With the high rate of drownings over the last year, especially in the Black community, we pause to honor those who have lost their lives to drowning and focus on the importance of Swim Equity as we take a deeper dive into the social history of racially segregated swimming pools during the Jim Crow era that impacted several generations of black Americans who never had any kind of access to swimming pools, geographically, economically or socially; including resources to learn how to swim.
+YMCA of Greater Seattle continues our focus on supporting Black children, youth, and adults through swim equity.
+With the high rate of drownings over the last year, especially in the Black community, we pause to honor those who have lost their lives to drowning and focus on the importance of swim equity as we take a deeper dive into the social history of racially segregated swimming pools during the Jim Crow era that impacted several generations of Black Americans who never had any kind of access to swimming pools, geographically, economically or socially; including resources to learn how to swim.

-As we move forward in our efforts to Advancing Equity and Justice for All, we recognize that dismantling the systematic racist structures in swimming won’t be easy, but our efforts to raise awareness to swim inequities and safety around water will encourage more young people to take up the sport and it will ensure equal opportunity access to swim lesson and water safety programs that will help save lives.
+As we move forward in our efforts to Advancing Equity and Justice for All, we recognize that dismantling the systematic racist structures in swimming won’t be easy.
+Still, our efforts will raise awareness of the inequity of access to swim and safety around water.
+This access will encourage more young people to take up swimming as a sport, gain confidence and have fun around the water, all while learning a lifesaving skill.